-During the fiscal quarter ended April 30, 2015, the last reported sale price of our common stock was greater than or equal to 130% of the conversion price of the Notes for at least 20 of the last 30 consecutive trading days of such quarter.
-As a result, holders may convert their Notes at any time during the fiscal quarter ending July 31, 2015.
-Accordingly, as of April 30, 2015, we reclassified the net carrying amount of the Notes and related debt issuance costs to current liabilities and current assets, respectively, in our condensed consolidated balance sheets.
-We also reclassified a portion of the equity component representing the conversion option to temporary equity in our condensed consolidated balance sheets.
-The amount reclassified to temporary equity was measured as the difference between the principal and net carrying amount of the Notes as of April 30, 2015.
+The sale price condition was initially met during the fiscal quarter ended April 30, 2015.
+The sale price condition continued to be met through the fiscal quarter ended October 31, 2015 and as a result, holders may convert their Notes at any time during the fiscal quarter ending January 31, 2016.
+Accordingly, the net carrying amount of the Notes was classified in current liabilities and a portion of the equity component representing the conversion option was classified as temporary equity in our condensed consolidated balance sheets as of October 31, 2015.
+The portion of the equity component classified as temporary equity is measured as the difference between the principal and net carrying amount of the Notes.

-The following table sets forth the components of the Notes as of April 30, 2015 and July 31, 2014 (in thousands):
+The following table sets forth the components of the Notes as of October 31, 2015 and July 31, 2015 (in millions):